-- 6.2.4.6.6 Other forms of scholarly or creative activity that may appear in emerging scholarly or artistic media may be included as well, provided that comparable standards of peer review can be applied to them. - 6.2.4.6.7 Where reviews are included in a file as evidence of the worth of a candidate's scholarly or artistic work, attention should be given to the professional credentials of the reviewer and the reputation of the journal or publication as specified in School and/or Program standards. - 6.2.4.6.8 Professional activities undertaken as а practitioner or consultant are considered scholarly activity when they go beyond the routine application of knowledge to the creation of new knowledge and the development of new standards for practice.
+- 6.2.4.6.8 Professional activities undertaken as а practitioner or consultant are considered scholarly activity when they go beyond the routine application of knowledge to the creation of new knowledge and the development of new standards for practice.
 Such qualities distinguish between scholarship and professional service.
+Those making the judgments regarding the standards for applied research necessarily involve more than clients and include academic peers familiar with the area of practice under consideration. - 6.2.4.6.9 In those disciplines with strong expectations of practice to maintain current competency, appropriate standards for determining the significance of this work will be developed at the Program level and approved through the standard procedure.

+In those Accounting Program disciplines that require licensure or other measures of professional standing, scholarly efforts in support of retaining such standing will be considered as satisfying part of the expected scholarly activities, provided they also meet criteria outlined in section 6.2.4.2 through 6.2.4.6.8.

-Those making the judgments regarding the standards for applied research necessarily involve more than clients and include academic peers familiar with the area of practice under consideration. - 6.2.4.6.9 In those disciplines with strong expectations of practice to maintain current competency, appropriate standards for determining the significance of this work will be developed at the Program level and approved through the standard procedure. - 6.2.4.6.10 Grants or monetary awards that are funded or reviewed as fundable from governmental or nongovernmental organizations are considered examples of scholarship if those grants and awards are subject to external peer review. - 6.2.4.6.11 Faculty engaged in community outreach can make a difference in the communities and beyond by defining or resolving relevant social problems facilitating organizational issues. or by development, by improving existing practices or programs, and by enriching the cultural life of the community.
-Scholarship may take the form of widely disseminating the knowledge gained in community-based projects in appropriate professional venues in order to share its significance with those who do not benefit directly from the project. - 6.2.4.7 Although NTTPs are not typically responsible for scholarly Page 5 of 10 and creative works, it may be required by individual program accreditation standards in the School of Health Sciences.
-In those cases, the School recognizes scholarly activity as contributing to the faculty member's overall performance.
+- 6.2.4.6.10 Grants or monetary awards that are funded or reviewed as fundable from governmental or nongovernmental organizations are considered examples of scholarship if those grants and awards are subject to external peer review. - 6.2.4.6.11 Faculty engaged in community outreach can make a difference in the communities and beyond by defining or resolving relevant social problems facilitating issues. organizational or bv development, by improving existing practices or programs, and by enriching the cultural life of the community.
+Scholarship may take the form of widely disseminating the knowledge gained in community-based projects in appropriate professional venues in order to share its significance with those who do not benefit directly from the project. - 6.2.4.6.12 Cross-disciplinary and inter-disciplinary scholarship is also valued by the Accounting Program and should be judged by the University standards for excellence in scholarship.